alghaibb/DeadTrail/Content/UltraDynamicSky/Blueprints/README.txt

       If the space layer feature on UDS isn't rendering anything, the problem is probably the project configuration or platform limitations.

-      The space layer is rendered using dbuffer meshes, which are then sampled within the sky material.
+      The space layer is rendered using dbuffer mesh decals, which are then sampled within the sky material.
 This is what allows them to be composited correctly, layered within the various elements of the sky mat.

       Because of this, the space layer requires dbuffer decal rendering to be enabled, in the project settings, and supported by the platform.
+Note for the mobile renderer there is a separate Mobile DBuffer Decals setting.

 -----
 WEATHER